Want to drive more sales and customer loyalty with WooCommerce coupons?

 Then, search for and choose the product you want to offer for free.
 After that, click on Add to add the product as an order bump.

-On the “Content” tab, you can customize the content of the order bump offers if you want.
+On the “Content” tab, you can customize the order-bump offers.
 For style customizations, move to the Style tab.

 You can choose where the order bump appears on the checkout step.
 To auto-add the free gift to the cart, enable “Pre-select Order Bump by default.”